Tootman/WebAppv3/README.md

  - Offline capability using ServiceWorker file Caching
  - Separate control for manual Caching of Basemap tiles
  - Caching Feature relatedData using localStorage, attempts to upload until successful upload to Firebase database (only works if logged in)

-# Bugs / fixes to do
- - Lines difficult to select by touching - make thicker
- - Refactor into es6 patterns
- - Major Refactor - Seperate objects and namespaces into separate modules
- - Move 'Task completed' Boolean from Geodata object to separate object somewhere in State)
+ # To-do
+  - print map control (WebApp, MapAdmin console or both ??)
+  - help control - reveals help related content , maybe with search
   - Show map name on map
- - help control - reveals help related content
+  - PWA home-screen manifest
+  - handling transfer of photos to cloud
+ -  visual feedback indicateting selected feature, before opening the flyout panel so suggest onClick opens the popup with asset name and desription and edit button.
+Clicking the edit button Opens the Flyout window
+  - Each map to have a 'map_reset_date' date (in Map Meta data object), the value of which can be edited by a user (a manager using MapAdmin console).
+If the most recent submitted relatedRecord for an Asset, has a timestamp dated after  map_reset_date, and has a condition other than 'not yet surveyed', then the Asset is marked as COMPLETED.
+Otherwise it is marked NOT_COMPLETED.
+(Not completed assets are coloured Red etc).
+So in other words,  the start date for the new survey is entered for map_reset_date, thereby resetting all Assets back to NOT_COMPLETED.
+  - Animated icon popup/label/control for indicating  'Working/processing/loading' to user (or progress bar)
+  - ensure poly layer is drawn underneath points and lines

+# Bugs / issues
+ - Lines difficult to select by touching - make line/outline thicker - resolved 24/9/2018
+    - Offline Caching of tiles sometimes crashes Browser in Android Chrome - how to debug in Android or simulate
+  - Ensure all locally stored RelatedData is uploaded before new map is loaded
+  - Find nearest feature stopped working (and throwing wrong error)
+   - Need to set

+# dev notes
 - How to debug in Android Chrome - use of resources / memory / cache storage limit
 - If possible, implement exponential Back-off for uploading to firebase in event of poor network connection.
- - Offline Caching of tiles sometimes crashes Browser in Android Chrome - how to debug in Android or simulate
-  - logic for handling transfer of photos to cloud
-   - PWA home-screen manifest
-    - Ensure all locally stored RelatedData is uploaded before new map is loaded
+- Move 'Task completed' Boolean from Geodata object to separate object somewhere in State)

-# Notes
+# User Notes
 Demo : <https://tootman.github.io/WebAppv3/>
 NOte that many features will only be available if logged in runs from /build/ only